arviz-devs/arviz/doc/source/contributing/docstrings.md

 3. Go to your function file in [matplotlib directory](https://github.com/arviz-devs/arviz/tree/main/arviz/plots/backends/matplotlib).

 4. First of all, search the keyword `backend_kwargs` in the `.py` file.
-Now, check the function to which it is being passed to as an argument.
+Now, check the function to which it is being passed as an argument.
 If you hover over the function, it will turn yellow and clicking on the function will take you to the function definition points.
 For example, in the case of `plot_autocorr`, we will search `backend_kwrags` in [matplotlib/autocorrplot.py](https://github.com/arviz-devs/arviz/blob/main/arviz/plots/backends/matplotlib/autocorrplot.py). `backend_kwargs` are being passed to the `create_axis_grid()` function on [line 46](https://github.com/arviz-devs/arviz/blob/main/arviz/plots/backends/matplotlib/autocorrplot.py#L46), if we click on `create_axes_grid`, we can see the two places where it is defined, i.e., `bokeh/__init__.py` and `matplotlib/__init__.py`.

 5. Go to the files where the function is defined one by one, and search again `backend_kwargs`.
 For example, in case of `plot_autocorr`, we will go to [matplotlib/__init__.py](https://github.com/arviz-devs/arviz/blob/a934308e8d8f63b2b6b06b3badf7c93a88112c97/arviz/plots/backends/matplotlib/__init__.py#L31) and [bokeh/__init__.py](https://github.com/arviz-devs/arviz/blob/a934308e8d8f63b2b6b06b3badf7c93a88112c97/arviz/plots/backends/bokeh/__init__.py#L34).
 If we search `backend_kwargs` in these files, we will see that it is being passed to `subplots()` and `figure()` in [matplotlib/__init__.py on line 55](https://github.com/arviz-devs/arviz/blob/a934308e8d8f63b2b6b06b3badf7c93a88112c97/arviz/plots/backends/matplotlib/__init__.py#L55) and [bokeh/__init__.py on line 111](https://github.com/arviz-devs/arviz/blob/a934308e8d8f63b2b6b06b3badf7c93a88112c97/arviz/plots/backends/bokeh/__init__.py#L111), respectively.

 6. Repeat steps # 4 and 5 for [backends/bokeh](https://github.com/arviz-devs/arviz/tree/a934308e8d8f63b2b6b06b3badf7c93a88112c97/arviz/plots/backends/bokeh).

 7. Now, we got the related functions.
-The next step is to add the references to these functions.
+The next step is to add references to these functions.
    Use the following syntax to add the function.
    ```
    :func:`function_name`